 Before trading securities in a margin account, you should understand some basic information about purchasing securities on margin and the risks involved with trading securities in a margin account.
 The following important information is helpful in understanding such risks, but you should also carefully review the margin terms in your account application and agreement.
 Please contact UnionBanc Investment Services regarding any questions or concerns you may have with your margin account.

-When you purchase securities, you may pay for the securities in full or you may borrow all or part of the purchase price from UnionBanc Investment Services.
-If you choose to borrow funds from UnionBanc Investment Services, you will open a margin account with National Financial Services, LLC ("NFS").
+When you purchase securities, you may pay for the securities in full or you may borrow all or part of the purchase price utilizing a margin account from our clearing firm, National Financial Services, LLC (“NFS”).
+If you choose to borrow funds from NFS, you will need to open a margin account with NFS through UnionBanc Investment Services.
 The securities in your accounts are NFS' collateral for the loan to you.
 If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, NFS and UnionBanc Investment Services can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with NFS through UnionBanc Investment Services, in order to maintain the required equity in the account.
 NFS may also take action to sell securities or other assets in your accounts held with NFS and with certain NFS affiliates.

 It is important that you fully understand the risks involved in trading securities on margin.
 These risks include the following: